Home

 Homeschool Field Trips

 My children learn almost as much on homeschool field trips as they do from their studies at home.
-Here are some tips for making the most of these experiences:

 • Choose outings that relate to subjects you are studying.
 Read fiction and non-fiction books, or watch videos to spark your child’s interest.
 Have older children make lists of questions to ask their tour guide.